hipe/tmx/plugin/doc/issues/024-the-bundle-fancy-lookup-exegesis.md

-to try to interpret the same tree node unambiguosly from an identifier with this less expressive grammar involves more indirection, more inference, and less strong isomorphicism between the identifier and its
+to try to interpret the same tree node unambiguosly from an identifier with this less expressive grammar involves more indirection, more inference, and less strong isomorphism between the identifier and its
 referrant:

 whereas `Foo_Bar::Baz` unambiguously implies `foo-bar/baz`, a